-(CNN) -- Here is a look at what you need to know about the Islamic New Year.
+Here is a look at the Islamic New Year.

-Islamic New Year will begin on Thursday, October 23, 2014.
-Exact date varies depending on method used to determine start of new year: using local moon-sighting or using astronomical calculations for new moon.
+For followers of Islam in the western hemisphere, the next New Year begins on the evening of July 30, 2022.
+The exact date can vary depending on method used to determine start of new year: using local moon-sighting or using astronomical calculations for new moon.

 The first month of the Islamic year is called Muharram.